 What spread betting options are available for tennis?

-Check out Tennis Spread Betting – Spread Bet on Tennis Matches and you will see that there is a wide array of spread betting options on the sport.
+You will see that there is a wide array of spread betting options on the sport.
 One popular market is betting on the number of games there will be in a particular match.
-For example, a site like Sporting Index will predict that there will be 23-24 games in a three set match between Novak Djokovic and Jo-Wilfried Tsonga.
+For example, a site like Sporting Index will predict that there will be 23-24 games in a three-set match between Novak Djokovic and Jo-Wilfried Tsonga.
 If you think Djokovic can use his power and experience to blow Tsonga away, you would sell at 23 games.
 If Djokovic wins 6-1, 6-2, there will have been 15 games and you win big.
 But if you think it will be a close affair, perhaps going to a third set, you would sell at 21 games.
 Then if Djokovic were to win 6-4, 5-7, 6-3, there will have been 31 games and you are in line for a serious windfall.
 You can also bet on the total points played and the number of aces of double faults.
 Another option is Cross Courts, which multiplies Player A’s set games won by Player B’s set games won.
 You can also bet on the game and match supremacy of one player over another, and you can look ahead and bet on how far particular players will make it in a tournament, among other exciting options.

 Why should I consider giving it a go?